LucaLe54/ml-eth-projects/project2_distance_regression/README.md

 📏 Project 2 — Depth Regression from Single Images

-Machine Learning for Computer Vision · ETH Zürich · 2025
+ETH Zürich · Machine Learning for Computer Vision (2025)

-This project implements a convolutional regression model to estimate camera-to-obstacle distance from a single RGB image.
+This project trains a regression model to estimate the distance from the camera to the nearest obstacle using only a single low-resolution DSF16 image.

-It was part of the ETH Zürich Machine Learning for Computer Vision course (2025).

-🔍 Overview
+🔍 Goal

-The task:
-Predict the distance (in meters) to the nearest obstacle using only a single input image.
+Predict a continuous depth value (in meters) from a single grayscale image.

-The model was trained and evaluated on the official ETH dataset.
-Performance on the leaderboard is measured using Mean Absolute Error (MAE) in meters.
+The task was evaluated using Mean Absolute Error (MAE) on a leaderboard.

-🧠 Model & Training Pipeline

-Full ML pipeline implemented:

-dataset preprocessing

-normalization
+🧠 Method

+This project uses a classical machine-learning approach:

+Custom preprocessing (Box-Cox + StandardScaler)

-augmentation
+Data augmentation (90° rotations)

-training / validation split

-Convolutional neural network for continuous depth prediction

-Loss function: MAE

-Evaluation metric: MAE (meters)

-Framework: PyTorch
+Ensemble model:

+k-Nearest Neighbors

+Kernel Ridge Regression

+Combined using VotingRegressor

+Hyperparameter tuning with GridSearchCV

 🏗 Architecture

-Custom CNN with:

-convolution → ReLU → pooling

-deeper layers with batch normalization

-fully connected regression head
+Input: 27×36 grayscale images (flattened)

+Preprocessing: Power transform → Scaling

+Models:

+kNN (distance weighting)

+Kernel Ridge with RBF kernel

-Outputs a single scalar distance value
+Output: Single scalar distance value

+📁 Files

+train.py — training, evaluation, test prediction